 - Image file name or a link (if it has been uploaded to the web)

 - The link that you'll add to your bio when the post goes live (or add to a Linktree-type multiple links tool)

 - Campaign/Goal: What is the goal for this post?
 Are you trying to amass more followers?
 Drive sign-ups for your product, a free trial, a consultation, or another next step toward becoming a customer?
-Whatever it is, an articulated goal will help you make sure that each post exists for a purpose -- you won't be creating a dead end for your followers, but rather an opportunity for continued engagement with your account, brand, or product.
+A well-articulated goal will help you ensure that each post exists for a purpose.
+You won't be creating a dead-end for your followers but rather an opportunity for continued engagement with your account, brand, or product.

 When you're done, it should look like this:

-A hint -- duplicate the spreadsheet tab for Instagram Stories, as well, to leverage Instagram's other avenue for engaging with your followers.
-Stories are best used for interactive content like polls and quizzes, sharing lots of photos or videos from live events, and more casual, friendly updates.
+Pro Tip: Duplicate the spreadsheet tab for Instagram Stories, as well, to leverage Instagram's other avenue for engaging with your followers.
+Stories are best used for interactive content like polls and quizzes, sharing photos or videos from live events, and more casual, friendly updates.